 DIY Bath Bombs make the perfect handmade gift and they are really easy to make!
 These Lavender Rose Bath Bombs are beautifully fragrant and turn a normal bath into a luxurious setting.

 Let’s be real here for a minute.
 If you are a busy mom and working wife like me, chances are that romantic getaways are not on the list of things that happen often or even regularly.
 Honestly, we haven’t had an adult vacation in 10 years.
-Instead, we have to make the most of small moments that we have here and there.
+Instead, we have to make the most of small moments that we have here and there like when I mastered the Lazy Girls Guide to Making a Cozy Bed to cuddle in.
 I am relatively new to DIY Bath Bombs, but the chance to create a fun kid’s craft with my son this summer while also giving a bath a more romantic vibe seemed like a win-win.